John Altman (actor): Career

 In 2004, he made an appearance in the comedy sketch series Bo' Selecta! as his EastEnders character.
 In 2006, Altman was set to appear in an upcoming British film called It's Been Real, the trailer can be seen on YouTube.
 It still has yet to be released in cinemas.
 John Altman also appeared on 18 July 2009 episode of Totally Saturday by climbing out of the boot of a car.

 In August 2010, he joined a band called Heavy Metal Kids.
 From late 2010, until early 2011, Altman appeared in adverts for Daz along with actors (Michael Starke and Amanda Barrie), from rival soap opera Coronation Street.
 In February 2011, he appeared on Live from Studio Five.
 In January 2012, he appeared as one of the first five couples in the third series of Celebrity Coach Trip partnering fellow actor Derek Martin.

 In February 2015, he appeared as a guest on The Graham Norton Show as part of an EastEnders special episode alongside June Brown, Adam Woodyatt, Letitia Dean, Danny Dyer, Kellie Bright, Shane Richie, Jessie Wallace and Pam St. Clement.

 In February 2017, he appeared in June Brown at 90 – A Walford Legend, a special BBC documentary that aired to celebrate June Brown's 90th birthday.

-In April 2020, he appeared with 7 other celebrities in the 4th series of the BBC travel documentary series The Real Marigold Hotel, filmed in Puducherry, India.
+In April 2020, he appeared with 7 other celebrities in the 4th series of the BBC travel documentary series The Real Marigold Hotel, filmed in Pondicherry, India.

+In July 2025, he appeared in a show about his life onboard the cruise ship, MSC Virtuosa.